tbnobed/tdmedia/UPDATING_PRODUCTION.md

   - Existing media-category relationships will be preserved during the migration
   - Enhanced table verification with automatic recovery handles any migration timing issues
   - Multiple failsafe mechanisms ensure tables are created even if Drizzle migration encounters issues

+- **Thumbnail Management System**: This update includes a new thumbnail management system with improved handling:
+  - Automatic cleanup of old thumbnail files when media is updated or deleted
+  - Path validation to ensure only thumbnails for specific media IDs are deleted (improving security)
+  - File existence checks to prevent errors when handling missing files
+  - Enhanced video player that displays thumbnails as posters before video playback starts
+  - Auto-thumbnail generation for videos with proper cleanup of existing thumbnails
+  - Directory structure is now properly managed by Docker with dedicated volume for thumbnails

 - **Environment Variables**: New environment variables have been added to control the migration and database initialization process:
   ```